EV Company News For The Month Of March 2020

 Conclusion

 February 2020 global electric car sales were 116,000 up 16% YoY, and 1.6% global market share.
-Electric car market share for February reached 6.6% in China, 6.5% in Europe, and no updated figures for the USA.
+Electric car market share for February reached 6.6% in China, 6.5% in Europe, and no updated figures for the US.

 Highlights for the month were: